Is the morning the uplifting best part or the dragging worst part of the day for you?

 Deep down I knew that the way I approached my mornings didn’t support me at all.

-What I’m about to tell you next is how I turned the worst part of my day to the BEST part of my day, and how it impacted my entire life experience.
+What I’m about to tell you next is how I turned the worst part of my day into the BEST part of my day, and how it impacted my entire life experience.

 Stay centered – Start a daily spiritual practice today!
-Join the waitlist!
+Join the waitlist for the Beyond the Mind Membership!

 You can have this shift too.

 Don’t know where to start?
-In this post I’ll share the exact steps that I took to turn it around.
+In this article, I’ll share the exact steps that I took to turn it around.

 So how did I get to a place of flow and ease?